Procedures & Requirements

 Design (Architecture, Design, and Landscape Architecture)

 Project Funding for Rome Prize Winners

 In order to facilitate cross-disciplinary work and the dissemination of scholarly and artistic production during a fellow’s residency, project funding is available to Rome Prize Winners.
-Projects will be considered that involve collaborative work between Academy Fellows, members of other national Academies, and/or cultural and academic institutions in Rome.
+Projects will be considered that involve collaborative work between AAR Fellows, members of other national academies, and/or cultural and academic institutions in Rome.
 This work should take place during the Fellowship year and may take the form of publications, symposia, exhibitions, site-specific projects or any project with a public component.
-A limited number of projects will be funded in amounts of up to $5,000 each.

 Return of Materials

-The Academy does not keep applications on file.
+The AAR does not keep applications on file.

 Written materials will not be returned.

 Support materials will be returned only if accompanied by self-addressed stamped envelopes.
-Applicants are responsible for ensuring proper postage is affixed to a correctly-sized return envelope.
+Applicants are responsible for ensuring proper postage is affixed to a correctly-sized return envelope/package.